Asreetha/PRODIGY_WD_01/README.md

 In the project directory, you can run:

 ### `npm start`
+Firstly download zip file and then unzip it and create new folder in your pc Now open that folder in Visual Studio code and run it then the page will be opened in the browser.
 Runs the app in the development mode.\
 Open [http://127.0.0.1:5500/users-app/src/] (http://127.0.0.1:5500/users-app/src/) to view it in your browser.